-There are at least 16 historical markers for and/or that mention John Ridge, Sarah Ridge, Stand Watie, and Elias Boudinot plus seven monuments and six Ridge/Watie Family national historical sites across four states (Georgia, Arkansas, Oklahoma, and Texas) including The Ridge House in Fayetteville, Arkansas, and the Chieftains Museum/Major Ridge Home in Rome, Georgia.
+There are at least 16 historical markers for and/or that mention John Ridge, Sarah Ridge, Stand Watie, and Elias Boudinot plus eight monuments and six Ridge/Watie Family national historical sites across five states (Georgia, Arkansas, Oklahoma, Florida, and Texas) including The Ridge House in Fayetteville, Arkansas, and the Chieftains Museum/Major Ridge Home in Rome, Georgia.

 Sarah (Ridge) Paschal Pix 1814-1891

 Sarah's gravestone in the McNeir Cemetery at Smith Point (private family cemetery) in Chambers County, Texas.